10 Free Online Art History Courses & Certificates 2026

 1. Art Explora / Sorbonne University – Art Explora Academy

-You’ll gain a broad understanding of artistic evolution across cultures and time periods.
-A free verified certificate is available upon completion, adding value to your learning experience.
+A broad understanding of artistic evolution emerges as you move across cultures and time periods.
+This structure makes it easier to see connections between styles, influences, and historical context.
+A free verified certificate is available upon completion.

 2. MoMA (Coursera) – Modern Art & Ideas

-You’ll explore how modern art reflects cultural and social change.
+Exploring how art reflects cultural and social change helps make modern pieces more accessible and meaningful.
+This perspective is especially useful for those new to contemporary art.
 The course is free to audit, with an optional paid certificate.

 3. Saylor Academy – Introduction to Art History

-This course offers a structured, college-level overview of art history from prehistoric times to the modern era.
-It’s ideal for learners who want a comprehensive foundation.
+Saylor Academy’s Introduction to Art History course delivers a structured, college-level overview of artistic development from prehistoric times through the modern era.
+It is designed for learners seeking a comprehensive and chronological foundation.

 4. Open University (OpenLearn) – The Byzantine Icon